climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 ## Code  Step 3
 Next, click the ``|Download|`` button to download the blank project to start up the simulators.

-## Activity 3: Use your Project @showdialog
+## Activity 3: Modify your Project @showdialog
-We are now ready to use our Electric vehicle project.
+We are now ready to modify our electric vehicle project.
 Follow the instructions at the top of the screen.
-When you're ready for more information, click *'Tell me more!'*
+When you're ready for more information, click *'Tell me more!'* <br>
+After each change to the code, you will need to download the updated code to your project.